• Skip to primary navigation

 • 3 tsp Scallions, cut

-• 1 tsp Szechuan Peppercorn, use ½ tsp, if new to this flavor
+• 1 tsp Szechuan Peppercorn, reduce if you are new to this

 Prevent your screen from going dark